seandstewart/bardly/pending/roman/julius-caesar/12-player.md

 I should do Brutus wrong, and Cassius wrong;
 I will not do them wrong; I rather choose
 To wrong the dead, to wrong myself and you,
-Than I will wrong such honourable souls.
+Than I will wrong such honourable men.
 But here's a parchment with the seal of Caesar;
 I found it in his closet, 'tis his will:
 Let but the commons hear this testament--